chartgerink/2015ori-2/submission/redraft.md

 # Methods

-We used transcripts of 28 interviews with researchers who previously fabricated data in a controlled setting [@10.5281/zenodo.832490].
+We used transcripts of 28 interviews with researchers who we previously asked to fabricate data in a controlled setting [available at @10.5281/zenodo.832490].
 In these interviews, we asked participating researchers to answer questions separated into five sections.
 Section 1 pertained to general information about the researcher (e.g., frequent programs used).
 Section 2 inquired about the time and days spent on fabricating data (e.g., how many hours spent).